 Sample PDFs: Cover, Preface, & Table of Contents

 This book teaches classical and fingerstyle guitar skills with a focus on reading tonal music.
 It includes solos, duos, chords, and exercises, giving students a well-rounded and enjoyable musical experience.
 Designed as a manageable amount of material, it supplements weekly lessons and prepares students for early intermediate repertoire.
 The four sections of study allow students to focus on specific strengths and weaknesses in the learning process.
 YouTube video lessons provide students extra help with musicality and guitar technique.
-Also see my free 102 page Volume One Method Book.
+You can also check out my page on How to Use my Educational Series.

 Video Lessons & Duets for Vol. 2

 The below videos are for the new 2019 edition.
 Links go to my blog.

 - How to Practice Music and Organize Your Practice Session

 - How to Play Legato on Classical Guitar

 - Part 1 - Reading Music and Chords in Common Keys

 - C Major, Menuet by Rameau, Vals by Carulli, Morning Has Broken

 - A Minor, Romance by Kuffner, and Leccion No.54 by Sagreras, Star of County Down